 Great Barrier Reef

-In response to the some of the reef’s decline, the Great Barrier Reef Marine Park put new regulations in place in 2004.
-They created blue zones which could be fished, green zones as no take zones, and pink zones that were no-take and no-entry.
-The Foundation’s research expedition will conduct identical surveys in the pink, green and blue areas to determine differences in reef health and fish population between these zones.
+In response to some of the reef’s decline, the Great Barrier Reef Marine Park Authority put new regulations in place in 2004.
+They created blue zones that could be fished, green zones as no-take zones, and pink zones that were no-take and no-entry.
+The Foundation’s research expedition conducted identical surveys in the pink, green and blue areas to determine differences in the reef and fish populations between these zones.

 This research expedition conducted the first comprehensive assessment of the reefs in the Far Northern Management Region of the Great Barrier Reef.
 The Foundation surveyed the reefs to identify what lives on them, such as coral, sponges, seagrass, and algae.
 The scientists also looked at individual coral colonies to identify different species and note the condition of the corals and conducted fish surveys to assess the abundance and diversity of reef fish.
 On this research expedition, scientists specifically looked at the numbers of sharks present in each of the different management zones.
 Over the course of 30 days (Sep 1-Oct 2, 2014), scientists conducted a total of 565 reef fish surveys, 145 shark and pelagic fish surveys, 864 benthic surveys, 432 coral surveys, 381 rugosity assessments, and 1,932 photo-transects at 166 sites on 29 reefs.